CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 Nothing moved! *Hopefully this wasn't disappointing.*

 You should see that while we are drawing the rectangle in a loop, we never update **where** it is drawn.
 We can fix this by using variables to specify where the rectangle is drawn.
-Lets use `xPos` for the x-position and `yPos` for the y-position, and make them a floating point number (float), otherwise known as a decimal.
+Let's use `xPos` for the x-position and `yPos` for the y-position, and make them a floating point number (float), otherwise known as a decimal.

 ```processing
 float xPos = 0.0;